Rule 1.6. Confidentiality of Information.

 (b)(1) to prevent reasonably certain death or substantial bodily harm;

-(b)(2) to prevent the client from committing a crime or fraud that is reasonably certain to result in substantial injury to the financial interest or property of another and in furtherance of which the client has used the lawyer’s services;
+(b)(2) to prevent the client from committing a crime or fraud that is reasonably certain to result in substantial injury to the financial interests or property of another and in furtherance of which the client has used or is using the lawyer’s services;

 (b)(4) to secure legal advice about the lawyer's compliance with these Rules;

-(b)(6) to comply with other law or a court order.
+(b)(6) to comply with other law or a court order; or

-(c) For purposes of this rule, representation of a client includes counseling a lawyer about the need for or availability of treatment for substance abuse or psychological or emotional problems by members of the Utah State Bar serving on an Utah State Bar endorsed lawyer assistance program.
+(d) For purposes of this rule, representation of a client includes counseling a lawyer about the need for or availability of treatment for substance abuse or psychological or emotional problems by members of the Utah State Bar serving on a Utah State Bar endorsed lawyer assistance program.

 Paragraph (a) prohibits a lawyer from revealing information relating to the representation of a client.
 This prohibition also applies to disclosures by a lawyer that do not in themselves reveal protected information but could reasonably lead to the discovery of such information by a third person.
 A lawyer’s use of a hypothetical to discuss issues relating to the representation is permissible so long as there is no reasonable likelihood that the listener will be able to ascertain the identity of the client or the situation involved.